dcsync/pycobalt/README.md

     # prints to the script console
     engine.message('script console message')

+	# loop over all beacons
+	for beacon in aggressor.beacons():
+		# and write to each beacon's console
+		aggressor.blog2(beacon['bid'], 'example script')

     # must be called last
     engine.loop()

-`engine.loop()` tells pycobalt to read commands from cobaltstrike. it's technically only necessary if your script uses callbacks (for aliases, events, etc).
+`engine.loop()` tells PyCobalt to read commands from Cobalt Strike.
+It's technically only necessary if your script uses callbacks (for aliases, events, etc).

-pycobalt uses stdout and stdin to communicate with cobaltstrike. try not to write to stdout (`print`) or read from stdin (`input`) in a pycobalt script.
+PyCobalt uses stdout and stdin to communicate with Cobalt Strike.
+Try not to write to stdout (`print`) or read from stdin (`input`) in a PyCobalt script.

-if your script has parser errors cobaltstrike won't show anything in the script console. fatal runtime exceptions will show up in the script console.
+If your script has parser errors Cobalt Strike won't show anything in the script console.
+Fatal runtime exceptions will show up in the script console.

-pycobalt includes the following modules:
+PyCobalt includes the following modules:

   - [engine.py](https://github.com/dcsync/pycobalt/blob/master/pycobalt/engine.py): main communication code
   - [aggressor.py](https://github.com/dcsync/pycobalt/blob/master/pycobalt/aggressor.py): stubs for calling aggressor functions